15 Trendy Japanese Beard Styles to Try

 4. Long Ducktail Beard

 It resembles a ducktail beard.
-It professional pairing includes thin handlebar mustache and silky smooth beard along with a buzz cut hairstyle giving the man an edgy look.
+Its professional pairing includes a thin handlebar mustache and a silky-smooth beard with a buzz-cut hairstyle, giving the man an edgy look.

 5. Patchy Goatee